jan-vandenberg/cruddiy/tests/README.md

 - The name of the log file mimics the Behat files in the `features/` directory, eg.:
   - Step fails in tests\behat\features\admin\relations\schema.feature line 16
   - Name of the log file: admin_relations_schema-16.html
+- There is also a custom step definition **Then I log the content of the page** that will log a page even if there is no error